Photo of Don't Tell the Nazis

 "Students will admire Lida's pluck amid such heinous conditions....
 An absorbing read about the lesser-known Ukrainian experience during World War II, this is a solid choice for curricular ties and for middle school historical fiction collections." -- School Library Journal

 "Skrypuch has written a gripping, emotional novel of one Ukrainian girl's perseverance during the horrors of war....
-This is a vivid picture of what youth experienced during World War II and the hopelessness of displaced populations of all backgrounds and religions." -- Voice Of Youth Advocates
+This is a vivid picture of what youth experienced during World War II and the hopelessness of displaced populations of all backgrounds and religions." -- Voice of Youth Advocates